How to Use a CPAP Machine for Better Sleep?

 The step-by-step process for how to set up and use CPAP

-People who have been recommended CPAP treatment by their sleep experts might have questions about how to set up and use the device.
+People who have been recommended CPAP treatment by their sleep experts might have questions about how to set up and use the machine.
 Here is how you can manage this:

 Find an ideal spot